The Physical Laws of Mediation

 vi.
 Normalizing and encouraging

 What I love most about mediation, other than the people I get to work with, are the unexpected and unbelievable flips and turns that can happen during any mediation.
 So these rules of physics are predictors but not guarantees.
-I have encountered objective criteria which were revealed to be fabricated or altered during mediation.
+I have encountered objective criteria that have been revealed to be fabricated or altered during mediation.
 I have had mediations settle only because an advisor was allowed into the mediation room.
 I have watched imagination become reality when some objective evidence surfaces during mediation to prove the impossible.
 If you study the origins of mediation, you will learn that negotiation and dispute resolution first developed as a science.
 Any science involving human nature is ever-changing and endlessly fascinating.